usnistgov/AFL-agent/docs/source/tutorials/getting_started.rst

    - `SavgolFilter`: Calculates derivatives of the measurement data

-   - `Similarity`: Computes similarity between samples
+   - `Similarity`: Computes similarity between measurement data

-   - `SpectralClustering`: Groups similar samples together
+   - `SpectralClustering`: Groups (i.e., clusters) similar measurement data together

-   - `GaussianProcessClassifier`: Predicts phase boundaries
+   - `GaussianProcessClassifier`: Extrapolates the clustering labels for all compositions

-   - `MaxValueAF`: Selects the next sample to measure
+   - `MaxValueAF`: Selects the next sample to measure as the composition of highest entropy in phase label

 4. We create a synthetic dataset with measurements and compositions
 5. Finally, we run the pipeline on our dataset